sherpal/infer-json-case-classes/README.md

-# Infer Json case classes
+# Infer JSON case classes

 The goal of this project is, given the json representation of an object, automatically create all the case classes that will represent that object.